patrik-cihal/newtons-fractal/readme.md

 Visualize how newton's method works for real numbers and it's effects when applied in complex plane by displaying colors depending on which root individual pixel (represented as number in complex plane) converges to.

-## introduction:
+## Newton's method:
-Newton's method is used for finding roots of harder functions.
+- used for finding roots where

 ## theoretical part:

 **real plane:**

-Take last saved x-position (if first take random).
+1. Take last saved x-position (if first take random).
 Find the first derivative of the function at that point and turn it into linear function.

 $$f(x) = ax+b$$